Political Science in Service of “Organized Combat”: An Interview with Professor Leah Stokes

 As part of The Trouble’s commitment to analyzing political strategies to make progress on climate policy, we’ve set out to interview leaders in the world of climate politics.
 For this spotlight, we interviewed Leah Stokes, Assistant Professor of Political Science at the University of California, Santa Barbara.
-Over the past few years, Prof. Stokes has become an outspoken advocate of climate action, helping to bridge the gaps between theory and practice.
+Over the past few years, Prof. Stokes has become an outspoken advocate of climate action, helping to bridge the gap between theory and practice.
 We sat down with her to discuss her thoughts on what her research can teach activists, what she thinks of emerging forces such as the Sunrise Movement, and the role of advocacy in academic life.

 Sam Zacher (interviewer): You recently made headlines via your APSR [American Political Science Review, the most prestigious journal in political science] article with Matto Mildenberger and Alex Hertel-Fernandez on congressional staffer perceptions of public opinion.
 The main finding was that staffers have wildly inaccurate views, usually in a conservative direction.
 Do you think there are lessons that activists can draw from this?
-Of course, given constraints of public interest groups, they only directly lobby members/staffers a certain amount, but given these findings, would you direct activists to try to communicate with congressional staff more?
+Of course, given constraints of public interest groups, they only directly lobby members or staffers a certain amount, but given these findings, would you direct activists to try to communicate with congressional staff more?

 I also think those findings suggest the environmental movement needs to be spending more money in primaries and general elections to contest the power of the oil lobby and the electric utility sector.
 That’s really hard, because those companies make a shit ton of money from making the entire planet unliveable.
 They have this structural advantage where they control this really valuable resource they can sell and use a little bit of the profits on politics.

 I think partially what that paper shows is that the system itself is corrupt.
 Access is privileged to campaign contributors.
 We know that from a really amazing experiment by [political scientists] Josh Kalla and David Broockman.
 When access is granted, those [donor] groups have a lot of influence on how staffers see the world and understand public opinion.
 The system has to be changed.
-Given the massive inequality between corporations and civil society sector, it’s very difficult.
-One way forward is what [political scientist] Alex Hertel-Fernandez’s work shows: employees can be a really important [voice] that companies use to influence politicians.
+Given the massive inequality between corporations and the civil society sector, it’s very difficult.
+One way forward is what [political scientist] Alex Hertel-Fernandez’s work shows: employees can be a really important voice that companies use to influence politicians.
 Our paper also shows that congressional staff take employees more seriously than members of mass-based interest groups.
 So, employees of solar and wind companies should be mobilized too: not just to defend the production tax credit, but also to promote carbon pricing and climate action.

 SZ: Your book project, if I’m not mistaken, is building on your dissertation, for which you studied the interest group efforts in different US states aimed at renewable energy transition policies.
 How did you end up pursuing that topic?
 Did anything from that project surprise you?
 Or only confirm hypotheses you had going in?

-I’ve spent five years now on that project, and I definitely have had some surprising findings.
+I’ve spent five years now on my book project, and I definitely have had some surprising findings.
 I learned just how politically effective electric utilities are.
 They have a really strong stranglehold on the public utility system of regulation in the United States, sometimes bordering on corruption.
 And they pose a significant barrier to decarbonizing the electricity system.
 So [you see] cases such as Arizona Public Service, the state’s private utility, capturing its regulator.
 In Texas, industrial energy consumers killed a solar energy target that was already passed into law.

-I learned a lot of strategies that opponents of the transition have sharpened over time and how effective they are at blocking change.
+I learned a lot of strategies that opponents of the energy transition have sharpened over time and how effective they are at blocking change.
 If you read a lot of journalistic reporting on climate change, you get this false sense that cities and states are on the bleeding edge of action on climate change and that they’re going to save us.
 My work has shown that there is more contestation of progress than these reports suggest.
 There’s going to be a longer battle to [transform] the electricity system than we’d hope.

 SZ: Do you think people who do big statistical analyses of what causes or predicts changes to renewable energy policies in US states mostly get it right?
 And when you do qualitative work you find certain kinds of mechanisms that should be quantified somehow in statistical work?
 Or do you think understanding this kind of causation is impossible in statistical work?